FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/filecoin-foundation-2024-annual-report.md

 [Hippocrat](/ecosystem-explorer/hippocrat): A blockchain-based healthcare project in South Korea that aims to improve health management methods and promote data-driven healthcare is [storing](https://www.youtube.com/watch?v=1x8lvm87Ldo) verifiable healthcare data on Filecoin.
 FF catalyzed this opportunity and collaboration to showcase the potential for healthcare data on Filecoin.

-Holon: Holon is bringing key [real estate use cases ](https://www.zawya.com/en/press-release/companies-news/holon-formalize-partnerships-with-arclive-and-magma-wzllagmc)for decentralized storage to market, including European REIT applications, while also expanding into the UAE.
+Holon: Holon is bringing key [real estate use cases](https://www.zawya.com/en/press-release/companies-news/holon-formalize-partnerships-with-arclive-and-magma-wzllagmc)for decentralized storage to market, including European REIT applications, while also expanding into the UAE.
 FF has supported Holon’s partnerships with the Web3 & AI Festival, Magma, and Arclive to help bring commercial real estate use cases to market.

 Intutzi: A location data-based data intelligence tool, Intutzi, [selected Filecoin](https://destor.com/resources/news/decentralized-storage-marketplace-launch-intuizi-partnership) over traditional public cloud options to take greater control of its data.
 FF collaborated with Destor and Akave to amplify the win and to pursue a strategic roadmap to build more advanced integrations for Web2 clients.